James4Ever0/notes/fire prevention and smart switches.md

 fire countermeasure shall be linked to smart power switches (once triggered, cut off the power), and placed evenly to potential area

-also human presence sensor shall be placed, to create more advanced logic, along with power level based logic.
+also human presence sensor shall be placed, to create more advanced logic, along with physical switches & power level based logic.

 ----